Advertiser Disclosure

 While that sounds great in theory, the reality of credit card debt forgiveness is you’ll probably pay a lot in fees and interest, severely damage your credit history, and may never actually settle any debt.

-How To Get Credit Card Debt Forgiveness
+How To Get Your Credit Card Debt Forgiven

 You can try to get credit card debt forgiveness if your credit card account is in bad shape.
 The thinking is that you get a credit card debt settlement offer — which allows you to settle your account for less than what you owe — if the creditor believes you won’t pay the full amount.
 It’s a strategic move by the credit card company to get some of what you owe rather than none.